Armada (gamer)

 He uses Peach and Fox, and formerly used Young Link as a secondary character.
 Lindgren rose to fame playing Peach exclusively, but he added Fox as a secondary in early 2015 in order to deal with a select few opponents.
 He is also considered one of the best doubles players in the world and is famous for teaming with both of his brothers Andreas "Android" and Alexander "Aniolas" Lindgren, as well as with Mew2King.
 Lindgren has also played Super Smash Bros.
 Ultimate and Project M competitively, primarily playing Inkling in the former and Peach and Pit in the latter.
-Lindgren has been nicknamed the Swedish Sniper.
+Lindgren has been nicknamed the Swedish Sniper due to his precision with projectile attacks.

-Since 2019, Lindgren has shifted his focus entirely away from competition.
+Lindgren retired from professional Melee singles tournaments in September 2018, citing declining interest in the game.
 Since 2020, he has instead focused on speedrunning the game Super Mario 64 and livestreaming on Twitch.

-Gaming career
+Career

-Competitive Smash Bros. career
+Super Smash Bros. competition

 Lindgren started his gaming career in 2003 competing in the Swedish Nintendo Championship.

-Armada came to prominence in 2007 finishing 4th at The Renaissance of Smash 4, his first national tournament.
+Lindgren came to prominence in 2007 finishing 4th at The Renaissance of Smash 4, his first national tournament.
 Seven months later, he finished 3rd at Epita Smash Arena 2, the largest tournament in Europe at the time, defeating top ranked Japanese player, Masashi, before losing to Ryota "Captain Jack" Yoshida.

-In 2009, Lindgren had firmly established himself as the strongest player in Europe and decided to enter GENESIS, a tournament held in Antioch, California which was attended by the best players in the larger and more prominent American community.
-Many Americans did not expect Armada to do well, but he shocked the country by reaching the finals of the tournament, upsetting top American players such as Mew2King and Mang0.
-Armada would eventually lose in Grand Finals to Mang0, but GENESIS established Armada as a legitimate contender for best in the world and was the start of a prolific rivalry between Armada and Mang0.
+In 2009, Lindgren had firmly established himself as the strongest player in Europe and decided to enter GENESIS, a tournament held in Antioch, California, which was attended by the best players in the larger and more prominent American community.
+Many Americans did not expect Lindgren to do well, but he shocked the country by reaching the finals of the tournament, upsetting top American players such as Mew2King and Mang0.
+Lindgren would eventually lose in Grand Finals to Mang0, but GENESIS established Lindgren as a legitimate contender for best in the world and was the start of a prolific rivalry between Lindgren and Mang0.

 Each passing year, Lindgren was ranked progressively higher.
-In July 2011, Armada won the major tournament at the time, GENESIS 2, defeating number one ranked player, Mang0.
+In July 2011, Lindgren won the major tournament at the time, GENESIS 2, defeating number one ranked player, Mang0.
 Lindgren remained undefeated worldwide for two years until EVO 2013 where he lost the title and 1st rank back to Mang0.

-After Apex 2013, Armada announced his retirement from competitive Melee although he did return to compete in EVO 2013, where he placed 4th, losing to PPMD 0–2 in winners' bracket and being eliminated by Mang0 0–2 in losers' semis.
+After Apex 2013, Lindgren announced his retirement from competitive Melee although he did return to compete in EVO 2013, where he placed 4th, losing to PPMD 0–2 in winners' bracket and being eliminated by Mang0 0–2 in losers' semis.
 He returned to the scene a year later, with B.E.A.S.T, a tournament held in his hometown of Gothenburg which he helped to organize, as his first tournament back.

 Lindgren also had a fairly short-lived, but very successful career in Project M, winning Apex 2014's Project M title by defeating Mew2King in grand finals.
 On 6 November 2014 he left Empire Arcadia and became sponsored by professional gaming team Alliance.